evan-rf/etachov.github.io/_posts/2016-02-27-election-feed.md

      ## subset the list by a vector of countries if you have a specific focus:
-    countries_interest <- countrycode(c("Comoros", "Zambia", "United Kingdom"), "country.name", "iso3c")
+    countries_interest <- countrycode(c("Comoros"), "country.name", "iso3c")

     elect %>%
       filter(iso3c %in% countries_interest)

-I use this script to keep tabs on elections in countries where <a href = "http://www.mdif.org" target = "_blank">MDIF</a> has investments.
-When an election takes place, we evaluate how our client's coverage compares with other media sources visualize the results results on our <a href = "http://www.mdif.org/client-election-coverage/" target = "_blank">Election StoryMap</a>.
+I use this script to keep tabs on elections in countries where <a href = "http://www.mdif.org" target = "_blank">my organization</a> has investments.
+When an election takes place, we evaluate how our investee's coverage compares with other media sources visualize the results results on our <a href = "http://www.mdif.org/client-election-coverage/" target = "_blank">Election StoryMap</a>.

 Finally, for those that read all this way, Comoros' next election (as of this post) is a [presidential contest](https://en.wikipedia.org/wiki/Comorian_presidential_election,_2016) in April.